HarshalSinghVats/AarogyaX/README.md

 ## 🎯 Vision

-The mission of Nabha TeleMed is simple:
+The mission of AarogyaX is simple:
 **"Accessible healthcare for everyone, anytime, anywhere."**

 We are building the foundation for a digital-first healthcare ecosystem where patients can trust technology, and doctors can focus on healing.